1. Executive Summary

 Objective: Expanding the ecosystem into a self-sustaining marketplace.

-- Secondary Market: A controlled resale platform where price caps are enforced by smart contracts.
+- Secondary Market: A controlled resale platform where price caps are enforced by smart contracts to permanently end scalping.

 7. The Business Model